Executive Director, Editor, and Founder

 Zoë Meyers is a photo and video journalist at inewsource.

 Before joining inewsource, Meyers worked at The Desert Sun in Palm Springs as a photo and video journalist.
 At The Desert Sun, she produced work ranging from a video series about drag queen culture to an award-winning investigation into pollution at the U.S.-Mexico border.
 That series, “Poisoned Cities, Deadly Border,” investigated the causes and impacts of pollution in Mexicali.
-It received a national Edward R. Murrow Award and a Society of Professional Journalists New America Award.
+It received a national Edward R. Murrow Award, Society of Professional Journalists New America Award, and an Emmy Award.

 In 2017, Meyers also collaborated with a group of students from USC’s Annenberg School for Journalism to produce a virtual reality series on the unfolding environmental crisis at the Salton Sea.
 In addition, she has worked independently on documentary photography and video projects.
 In 2015, she produced the “Worth of Water” video series for High Country News and worked on the multimedia documentary “Dreams of Dust” with funding from California Humanities.